-Any student who receives all W’s, F’s, WN’s, I’s and/or FN’s at the end of any fall term will lose their scholarship for all subsequent semesters.
+- Any student who receives all W’s, F’s, WN’s, I’s and/or FN’s at the end of any fall term will lose their scholarship for all subsequent semesters.

-- Probation - Any Freshmen, Sophomore, or Junior level recipient who does not meet their renewal criteria at the end of the spring semester will have until the end of that Summer II term to obtain an overall 3.500 GPA and successfully complete 30 A-State Jonesboro hours (Fall, Spring, and both Summer I and Summer II combined) or they will forfeit the scholarship for all subsequent semesters.
-All classes taken during probation for hour and GPA deficit must be A-State Jonesboro hours.
+- Probation - Any Freshmen, Sophomore, or Junior level recipient who does not meet their renewal criteria at the end of the spring semester will have until the end of that Summer II term to obtain an overall 3.500 GPA and successfully complete 30 A-State hours (Fall, Spring, and both Summer I and Summer II combined) or they will forfeit the scholarship for all subsequent semesters.
+All classes taken during probation for hour and GPA deficit must be at the A-State campus.

-- Students that do not maintain an overall 3.500 GPA but have at least a minimum 3.000 GPA and successfully complete 30 A-State Jonesboro hours (fall and spring combined) will be lowered to the next highest A-State Institutional scholarship for the duration of their scholarship eligibility.
+- Students that do not maintain an overall 3.500 GPA but have at least a minimum 3.000 GPA and successfully complete 30 A-State hours (fall and spring combined) will be lowered to the next highest A-State Institutional scholarship for the duration of their scholarship eligibility.